vchavkov/fork-oneuptime/Fluentd/README.md

 ## Prerequisites

 - Fluentd installed on your system
-- OneUptime account
+- CBS Uptime account
 - OneUptime project
 - Telemetry Ingestion Key (Create one from the OneUptime dashboard, Click on More -> Project Settings -> Telemetry Ingestion Key)

 ## Configuration